School

 Mythology

-You'll need to have worked on mythology beforehand.
-Meet the gods and heroes of Greco-Roman mythology!
-You can meet Aphrodite, Ulysses, Hermes, Circe or Prometheus... and discover their stories through the paintings in the collections.
+The gods and heroes of Greco-Roman mythology meet us at the museum!
+We can meet Aphrodite, Ulysses, Hermes, Circe or Prometheus... and discover their stories through the paintings in the collections.

 The making of the work